LINDSAY WARREN BAKER

 R. ERIN CRAIg | LA VIE PRODUCTIONS

 (Producer).
 Since 1997, Erin, and her company, La Vie Productions LLC, have worked with artists and new projects in Theatre, Film and Music through their work as a Producer, Executive Producer, General Manager, Production Manager, and Branding Consultant.
-Current projects include: Austen's Pride, Mr. Rickey Calls A Meeting (play by Ed Schmidt), "Academy" (new musical by John Mercurio & Andrew Kato), Nonsense and Beauty (play by Scott Sickles), Right Before I Go (A new play by Stan Zimmerman / benefit Oct 2017) and The First Gentleman.
-Recent projects include: The Assignment and gUN COUNTRY (Houses On the Moon Theatre Company), Easter Mysteries (live musical film), Himself and Nora, Stalking the Bogeyman, Velocity of Autumn, In The Heights, High Fidelity, Irena's Vow, How We Got Away With It (film).
+Current projects include: Austen's Pride, Mr. Rickey Calls A Meeting (play by Ed Schmidt), Academy (new musical by John Mercurio & Andrew Kato), Nonsense and Beauty (play by Scott Sickles), Right Before I Go (A new play by Stan Zimmerman), The Evolution of Mann (a new musical by Doug Cohen and Dan Elish) and Victory Train (new musical by Jake Holmes and David Buskin).
+Recent projects include: DeNovo, The Assignment and gUN COUNTRY (Houses On the Moon Theatre Company), Easter Mysteries (live musical film), Himself and Nora, Stalking the Bogeyman, Velocity of Autumn, In The Heights, High Fidelity, Irena's Vow, How We Got Away With It (film).
 Member: The Broadway League, The Off-Broadway League, The League of Professional Theatre Women, Theatre Resources Unlimited (TRU) and NY Women in Film and Television.